 Board designated represents funds set aside by the Board of Trustees to be used as an operating reserve to meet cash flow needs and for other special purposes as approved by the Board of Trustees.
-NEHGS treats the Board designated net assets consistent with the donor-restricted endowment (see page 11) and appropriates a portion of the related investment return for operations each year.
-During the years ended August 31, 2022 and 2021, \$1,000,000 and \$775,000, respectively, of Board-designated net assets were appropriated and are reflected as satisfaction of Board designation in the accompanying statements of activities.
+NEHGS treats the Board designated net assets consistent with the donor-restricted endowment and appropriates a portion of the related investment return for operations each year.
+During the years ended August 31, 2023 and 2022, \$1,000,000 of Board-designated net assets were appropriated, and are reflected as satisfaction of Board designation in the accompanying statements of activities.

 Net assets with donor restrictions include net assets with stipulations imposed by donors and grantors.
 Some donor restrictions are temporary in nature; those restrictions will be met by actions of NEHGS, the passage of time, or receipt of certain pledges.
-Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity, except as deemed prudent by NEHGS in accordance with the spending policy (see page 11).
+Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity, except as deemed prudent by NEHGS in accordance with the spending policy.
 Donor restricted contributions are reported as increases in net assets with donor restrictions.
 When a restriction expires, net assets are reclassified from net assets with donor restrictions to net assets without donor restrictions in the statements of activities.